Dive-into-Systems/rs/bases/rsptx/interactives/runestone/assembly/README.md

 ## 3. Assembly Flag Exercise (`assembly_flag`)

 ### Purpose
-Test your understanding of how assembly instructions affect status flags.
+This exercise tests your understanding of how assembly instructions affect status flags.

 ### Supported Architectures
 - IA32 (including X86_32 and X86_64)